-Hard tumours occasionally form by the secretion of coagulating lymph in the interstices of parts, and this has been called a termination of inflammation in schirrhus.
+Hard tumours occasionally form by the secretion of coagulating lymph in the interstices of parts, and this has been called a termination of inflammation in scirrhus.

-In other instances the violence of action exhausts the vital powers of the inflamed part, and the inflammation terminates in mortification.
+In other instances the violence of action or the kind of action exhausts the vital powers of the inflamed part, and the inflammation terminates in mortification.